 Students holding such a Masters or Certificate should be very well equipped for leadership roles in their churches and should have a very solid foundation for future seminary studies, if desired.
 Students who take occasional courses will have a well-grounded grasp of Orthodox theology.
 Students will normally qualify for and register as students in the Master of Theological Studies degree program.
 Courses in the program are also available for auditors.

 The Certificate in Diaconal Studies is designed to equip persons preparing for diaconal ministry and those already engaged in it.

-Courses in the Basic Degree division are taught at a post-baccalaureate level, mature applicants with life experience that has prepared them for theological study at a graduate level, who have not completed a bachelor's degree or its equivalent, will be considered for admission as Special (Non-degree) students on probation until they have
+Courses in the Basic Degree division are taught at a post-baccalaureate level, mature applicants with life experience that has prepared them for theological study at a graduate level, who have not completed a bachelor's degree or its equivalent, will be considered for admission as MDiv students on probation.

 Students may enrol full-time or part-time.

 The requirements for the certificate may be completed in one calendar year.
 There is no time limit on the completion of the requirements.

 1. Old Testament studies